H-Software/Zabbix-II/zabbix-templates/README.md

 3. mysql-server
 ------

+* tested on Centos 6.x and Zabbix 2.2

 * files with suffix "_new" is based/copied from this repo https://github.com/percona/percona-monitoring-plugins

 * others files in from mysql templates from https://github.com/zabbix/zabbix-community-repos